Skip to main content

 At Wrk, we took a different approach to desktop Robotic Process Automation to lower the barriers to entry and permit it to work well with the other automation methods for full end to end automation.

-• The application to automate must be installed on the VM
+• The application where the automation tasks will take place must be installed on the VM and have the required license to be used.

-• It is highly recommended that the VM does not host active users other than Wrk's agent to ensure a consistent and repeatable process
+• It is highly recommended that the VM does not host active users other than Wrk's agent to ensure there is no disruptions or interruptions during the automation process.

 RPA via Virtual Machine